indexjoseph/IP-Analysis-Slack-Bot/README.md

 12. In the ngrok CLI run the command "ngrok http 5000"
 13. Copy the Forwarding address by highlighting and right clicking it `Example Forwarding address: https://6bed-75-183-210-173.ngrok.io`
 14. Go back to the Slack API Website for your app and paste that url and add "/slack/events" to the end `Example: https://6bed-75-183-210-173.ngrok.io/slack/events`
-15. Go to subscribe to bot eveents below and add the bot user evennt "message.channels"
+15. Go to subscribe to bot events below and add the bot user evennt "message.channels"
 16. Go to your slack workspace and add the bot to a channel by just doing @BotName in the chat.
 17. Type an example ip address to ensure it's working.
 (Ensure both the ngrok forwarding address and python script are running)